Wattysaid/dsif-git-main-project/ELVTR_report.md

 ## 🧠 Methodology, Approach, and Model Selection Rationale

-The aim of this project was to classify loan applications for Lending Club by analyzing historical data to predict loan repayment likelyhood.
+The aim of this project was to a loan application predictive model for Lending Club by analysing 100k client loan data to predict loan repayment likelyhood of loan defaults.

 The approach included these key stages: